Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Theoretical Analysis

 \subsection{Formulation Strength}

 In the previous section, we discussed the maximum and average errors incurred from using certain discretizations.
-We will now consider the strength of the resulting MIP relaxations by analysing their LP relaxation.
+We will now consider the strength of the resulting MIP relaxations by analyzing their LP relaxation.
 First, we will check for sharpness and later compare them via the volume of the projected LP relaxation.
 Sharpness means that the projected LP relaxation equals the convex hull of the set to be formulated.
 If we now consider the volume of a projected LP relaxation, it can minimally be the volume of the convex hull, which precisely holds if the formulation is sharp.
-If a formulation is not sharp, the volume of the projected LP relaxation yields a measure of how much the formulation is ``not sharp''.
-The volume of LP relaxation as a measure for formulation strength was previously used in \cite{Hager-2021}.
+If a formulation is not sharp, the volume of the projected LP relaxation measures how much a formulation deviates from sharpness.
+The volume of LP relaxation as a measure of formulation strength was previously used in \cite{Hager-2021}.